-Step 6: Being offered a school place
+Step 6: Being offered a place

-We will make a single offer of a school place to parents or carers living within RBWM.
+We will make a single offer of a school place to parents or carers living within the Royal Borough of Windsor and Maidenhead.
 This will include any offer for a place at a school located in another local authority.
 Applicants living outside our area applying for one of our schools will be notified of the outcome of the application by their home authority, as required by the Admissions Code (2021).
 For safeguarding reasons, information about your allocation will not be given over the phone by the Admissions team under any circumstances.